cathei/Svelto.ECS.Schema/docs/basic-schemas.md

 ```
 Nice.
 We defined a child Schema for AI, and 10 child Schemas for players.
 If you want to access group for player 5's alive characters, use `MyGameSchema.Player[5].AliveCharacter`.

 Also note that we added shortcut `CombinedTables<T>` to combine all alive characters from AI and all players.
-You can use it same as `DescriptorRow.Tables`.
+You can use it same as `Tables<DescriptorRow>`.
 You can also use this type to combine Tables share same Interface Rows.
 For example, you could define `CombindedTables<IStackableRow>`.

 Let's see complete example to fill up your tables with records.
 ```csharp